 Yes.
 You can get a ticket for jay walking.
 Especially in Japan, it is not wise to risk getting a ticket for jay walking.
 Most people wait for the sign to change.
 It appears that only tourists jay walk from what we have seen.
 Your goal is to fit in with the Japanese setting as much as possible.

 If you are not a UNO student, grades will be automatically sent to your university in the weeks following the completion of the summer school.
 Please note that we cannot send out official transcripts until we receive the room damage report from the housing.
 All students will receive an official certificate upon completion of the program.
-All students grades will be sent to their university - NO EXCEPTIONS.
+All students letter grades will be sent to their university via electronic transcript - NO EXCEPTIONS.
 If you have any questions regarding the transcript process please contact us at the UNO-Japan office.

 Your grades will be sent to your university as soon as possible.
 We do not make any exceptions.
-It may take a few weeks to get the grades into the system, printed on the transcripts, sent to your school, and to have your school enter them into their computer system, so please be patient.
+It may take a few weeks to get the grades into the system, sent to your school, and to have your school enter them into their computer system, so please be patient.
 Our advice: do not plan to graduate in the summer, or you may have to wait awhile.
 Also, grades will only be sent after we have received the room damage report from housing.
 We try our hardest to ensure that your transcript is sent to your school as soon as possible.

 We do recommend you bring a laptop on the program.
 The computers in student labs and facilities are all formatted in Japanese, so unless you read Japanese well, or are a computer genius, it will be fairly difficult to use these computers.

-Known for everything under the sun, from its Buddhist shrines, to electronics corporations and delicious foods, Kyoto is a favorite destination for travelers.
-Over a thousand temples still stand, as well as 17 World Heritage Sites and Imperial Parks which are perfect for a stroll (some information about them can be found here.).
+Known for everything under the sun, from its Buddhist shrines, to electronic corporations and delicious foods, Kyoto is a favorite destination for travelers.
+Over a thousand temples still stand, as well as 17 World Heritage Sites and Imperial Parks which are perfect for a stroll (some information about them can be found here).
 Two of the more relaxing things to do in Kyoto is visit the various Zen Temples and Kyoto Gardens.
 Besides, hiking is also popular in the northern mountains of Kyoto which is less than one hour from the city center.